eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 A dynamic bidding strategy will automatically update keyword bids daily to the suggested bid.
 With this strategy, sellers do not need to make daily, manual updates to keep their keyword bids competitive in the marketplace.

-Suggested bids are calculated based on a variety of factors that may include item attributes, seasonality, past performance, and current competition to find an optimal balance between performance and cost.
+Suggested bids are calculated using factors that may include item attributes, seasonality, available performance data, keyword match types, and competition, along with market dynamics, to help you find the optimal balance between performance and cost for each individual ad group.

 A fixed bidding strategy will not change once it's been set.
 You can review your performance and update your campaign bidding strategy at any time.